Chapter 1:

 “Can you say that again but louder?
 I didn’t quite hear you the first time.”

+Arata, comparably, was cooler than bad news.
 “Relax, girl.
-Any sneaky Falcon gang bitches have got greater issues to worry over than a pair shooting the breeze over a, uh…” He snapped his fingers.
+Any sneaky Falcon gang bitches have got greater issues to worry over than friends shooting the breeze over a, uh…” He snapped his fingers.
 “A video game.”

 “You couldn’t even – with a gun to your head – name one that plays similarly to our assignment.”

-Kira whipped her head from the smug grin that had overtaken his face, onyx hair cutting lines in the air with the force of it.
+Kira tore her eyes from the smug grin that had overtaken his face, onyx hair cutting lines in the air.
 “Just keep your eyes on the road.
-Van should be here any hour now.”
+Van might be here any hour now.”

-“Left it all in your room before I filled her up.
-Rest assured, Kira, you’ll be out of our lives soon enough without my help.
-Although, maybe I should leave you a surprise smoke bomb accidentally, eh?”
+“You’ll be out of our lives and stateside soon enough without my help.
+Although if you’re having second thoughts, maybe I could leave you a surprise smoke bomb accidentally, eh?”

 “As I was saying,” Arata continued, “I’ve got smoke bombs, shattering wand, blasting wand, a couple of thief stones – only had enough ceramic for two – and my trusty master key.”
 He withdrew from the bag a sheath of grey metal that looked oddly like a hardware store boxcutter, save for the strings of archaic script engraved in its handle.
 He waggled it before her eyes.
 “Should get us through the night.
-And I’ll have your bag back when this ends.”
+And I’ll return your backpack smelling like a daisy when this ends.”

 “It’s just a van, not a bank.
 We have a stray thought around a car and the door pops off.”
 Kira cast her gaze up the road.
-The traffic had begun to subside, each vehicle separated now by gaps of width greater than the recently departed Christmastime deity’s famous waistline.
+The traffic had begun to subside, each vehicle separated now by widths measuring greater than the recently departed Christmastime deity’s famous waistline.

 In the crowds, weapons of innocuous design were clenched in preparation.
 Arata slung the backpack and tightened its straps.

 “N-O-N-D triple zero?” he asked.
-Kira nodded, and a wide grin broke across his face.
-“Then let’s get this party started.
-I’ve got the favors all set.”
+Kira nodded, and a wide grin broke across his face, negativity over her leaving seemingly repressed.
+“Then let’s get this party started.”
 He held a thief’s stone between two fingers, thin wire binding it down ready to pull.
 The ceramic reflected the artificial colors of civilized night.

 When the dust settled, it reflected only the true, wild dark.

-Kira stared out into the night, the true night, lit only by the heavens above, her memory leading her to the approximate location of the van they’d come for.
+Kira stared out into the night, the true night lit only by the heavens above, memory leading her to the approximate location of the van they’d come for.
 It lay smashed and smoking, and dead as stone.
 Every car was.

 “I… I don’t think that was ours.”
 Arata whispered.

 Kira swallowed down the fear nagging at her spine, greater a chill now than the cold.
-She thought of her family sound asleep at home, under the pretense she was, too, and a number with more digits than a license plate – with far more zeroes.
+She thought of her family sound asleep at home, under the pretense she, too, was ticking away hours in dreams, and remembered a number with more digits than a license plate – with far more zeroes.
 “Let’s not pass up the opportunity given us.”

 She took off for the overpass stairs, Arata at her heels.